atomfinger/toUUID/README.md

 |100|`00000000-0000-0000-0000-000000000100`|
 |100000|`00000000-0000-0000-0000-000000100000`|

-## :warning: Never use .toUUID() in production code :warning:
+## :warning: Never use toUUID in production code :warning:

-.toUUID() is not a replacement for how one normally generates UUIDs in production code.
+toUUID is not a replacement for how one normally generates UUIDs in production code.
 There are a [few versions of UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier#Versions) which all have different algorithms attached to them, and this library bypasses all that.
-While .toUUID() generates technically valid UUIDs it does not create a UUID which is suitable for production (even if a random number is passed).
+While toUUID generates technically valid UUIDs it does not create a UUID which is suitable for production (even if a random number is passed).

-.toUUID() is to be used in automated testing or to generate a repeatable set of human-readable UUIDs.
+toUUID is to be used in automated testing or to generate a repeatable set of human-readable UUIDs.

 # Demo projects